About the University

 A key aim of The Sheffield Professional initiative is to improve links between different departments and encourage our professional staff to work across boundaries.

-Our Vice-Chancellor is Professor Sir Keith Burnett.
+Our President and Vice-Chancellor is Professor Sir Keith Burnett.

 Mission, Vision and Identity